paolobasso99/monitoring/README.md

 ## Prerequisites
 1. Docker on every machine
+2. Docker Compose on every machine
-2. Traefik on every machine
+3. Traefik on every machine

 ## Technologies used
 1. Docker